 The American funds lineup includes dozens of more choices but these four are the cream of the crop.
 One weakness that exists with American funds is their bond fund choices.
-If 401(k) plans offer balanced funds, an honorable mention is the American Funds Balanced Portfolio, (BLPAX for A shares and RBAGX for R6 shares).
+If 401(k) plans offer balanced funds, an honorable mention is the American Funds Balanced Portfolio, (BLPAX for Class A shares and RBAGX for Class R6 shares).

 It's also important to note that these featured funds are good no matter the share class.
 The lower the expense ratio the better, and remember to avoid paying loads.

 The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.